Extra Information

 The police search Edna's house and find the paintings.
 They

 immediately start dusting for fingerprints.
-Columbo tells Dale that he's
+Columbo tells Dale that

 still the primary suspect.
 Prove it, Dale demands.
 We can, Columbo